Brendan-Blanchard/kraken-async-rs/README.md

 Requests that have more than 1 or 2 parameters are generally given a struct, rather than having methods with many parameters.
-The `builder` implementation enforces required parameter by using the [simple-builder](https://crates.io/crates/simple-builder) package that marks fields are required, ensuring they must be provided in the `.builder()` call.
+The `builder` implementation enforces required parameter by using the [simple-builder](https://crates.io/crates/simple-builder) package that marks fields as required, ensuring they must be provided in the `.builder()` call.
 Any optional parameters can be added using a fluent API.

 For example, the Depth (orderbook) endpoint requires a pair, but can optionally take a `count` parameter for the number